gillesev/DDD-GillesE/README.md

 # GitHub Repo
 https://github.com/gillesev/DDD-GillesE

-# Week 1
+# E-Commerce DDD-Training Application
-I chose to implement a large e-commerce system with 3 sub systems:
+I chose to implement a imaginary e-commerce system with the following sub systems/domains:
-- productcatalog: responsible for maintaining which product is active when, prices and (maybe) product relationships.
-    - maintain core product features (merchant team actor)
-    - activate/terminate a product (merchant team actor)
-    - maintain product pricing (pricing team actor)
-    - maintain product content management (content mgmt team actor)
-- shoppingcart: responsible for
+- transactions: responsible for
     - maintaining a customer's shopping cart with its items,
     - compute the item/cart prices (apply promotions),
     - compute the taxes and cart net total,
     - process customer's payment (checkout)
+    - send customer notifications
+- paymentgateway: responsible for processing payment requests and posting responses
+    - process and authorization
+    - process timeout reversal
+    - voids an authorization
-- ordermanagement: responsible for creating an order and fullfill the order
+- orderfulfillment: responsible for creating an order and fullfill the order
-    - create an order as a result of a valid customer transaction
+    - create an order as a result of a valid customer transaction (order placed)
     - fullfill the order (order translates into 1 or multiple shipments)
-    - provide order level/shipment level status
-    - send notifications to customer (product no more available, ETC...)
+    - process the cancel of an order or the partial cancel of an order
 - inventorymanagement (less knowledgeable) responsible for:
     - update product inventory
     - compute demand forecasts
     - create replinishment orders

-We will therefore concern ourselves with creating 4 separate sub systems with their respective business processes.
-These sub systems are centered around what business value or process they are enabling, not concepts like SKU, Customer, Order.
+- productcatalog: responsible for maintaining which product is active when, prices and (maybe) product relationships.
+    - maintain core product features (merchant team actor)
+    - activate/terminate a product (merchant team actor)
+    - maintain product pricing (pricing team actor)
+    - maintain product content management (content mgmt team actor)
+- customerhistory: responsible for providing customer historical transactions (sales, returns ETC...)

+The 3 domains that have been fleshed out are:
+- transactions (shopping cart and order placement)
+- paymentgateway
+- orderfulfillment

+Domains expose APIs (vastly json over http) for external consumption but communicate between each other using EVENT messages.

+The Framework contains shared Kernels interfaces but should be consumed as a semVer package.